Neighbor search

 KBallSearch(domain, k, ball)

-A method that searches k nearest neighbors and then filters these neighbors using a norm ball.
+A method that searches k nearest neighbors and then filters these neighbors using a metric ball.

 source